 Using the Revolut app to access accounts with other providers:

-You can access your accounts with other providers via the Revolut app.
+You can also access your accounts with other providers, and initiate payments from those accounts, via the Revolut app.
 We call these our Open Banking Services.
-Revolut is authorised to provide these services, which are known as “account information services”.
+Revolut is authorised to provide these services.

 Once you’ve authorised us to access the account: